Instructions for Device Plugin Development and Maintenance

 iaa - dedicated accel-config

-qat dpdk dc openssl
+qat dpdk dc openssl, compress-perf

 qat dpdk cy openssl, crypto-perf